ECharts-Java/ECharts-Java-Docs/quick-start.md

 ### Construct Option Object

-?> In EChart, every chart is composed of Option object.
-That means, if you want to make visualization in EChart, it is necessary to build an Option object.
+?> In ECharts, every chart is composed of Option object.
+That means, if you want to make visualization in ECharts, it is necessary to build an Option object.
 ECharts Java understands that it may be nontrivial to build an Option from the scratch.
 As a result, ECharts Java wraps the original APIs, transforming the process of building an Option into a process of writing script-like codes.
-Meanwhile, EChart Java also preserves the original APIs, helping the advanced users to construct complicated Option object in Java.
+Meanwhile, ECharts Java also preserves the original APIs, helping the advanced users to construct complicated Option object in Java.
 This, together with the template rendering, will help the backend developers implement visualization application without caring about the JavaScript details.

 ```java
 // Construct Option object using the simplified Chart APIs